bradd123/UdacityNanoDegree/P7 Design an AB Test/Final_report.md

 The main goal here is minimizing the student frustration and utilizing coaching resources effectively.
 Cancelling early may be one good indicator of low satisfaction.
 If more people, who couldn't spend enough time daily on courses, enrolled in courses, then the coaching resources would be utilized inefficiently.
 So to consider a launch, the following must be observed.

-- Increased Retention (more students staying beyond the free trial in the experiment group)
+- Retention (students who stay after free trial should not be decreased)

-- Decreased Gross Conversion combined with Increased Net Conversion (less students enrolling in the free trial but more people staying beyond free trail)
+- Gross Conversion and Net Conversion (less students enrolling in the free trial but students who stay after free trial should not be decreased)

 **Gross Conversion:** Number of user-ids to complete checkout and enroll in the free trail divided by number of unique cookies to click the "Start free trail" button.
 The practical minimum difference is 0.01.